UVic Flute Syllabus Spring term 2025

 Health If any health-related concerns arise through the course of the year please immediately inform me, and I will extend the same courtesy to you.
 We will accommodate the situation as needed.

-Advising If you require assistance or mentoring outside of your lesson time, please request (via email) an appointment (FTF or on zoom, depending on scheduling).
+Advising If you require musical assistance or mentoring outside of your lesson time, please request (via email) an appointment (FTF or on zoom, depending on scheduling).
+If you require undergraduate course or degree advising, please make an appointment with Ms. Sarah Riecken (FA undergraduate adviser).
+If you are a graduate student and require advising, please consult with Dr. Snizek ssnizek@uvic.ca and/or the graduate advisor.

 Lesson expectations: Each lesson is 50 minutes in length.
 All students are expected to be punctual, ‘warmed up’ and fully prepared.
-Have all necessary materials: music, pencil w eraser, combined metronome/tuner, your lesson notebook.
-Please maintain detailed notes regarding assignments, goals and my suggestions and observations.
+Have all necessary materials ready: music, pencil w eraser, combined metronome/tuner, your lesson notebook.
+Please maintain detailed notes regarding assignments, and my suggestions and observations.
 I recommend compiling your summary notes immediately following the lesson (for optimal retention of information).
+Organisation is a key ingredient in musical development as well as academic success.
+Be sure to keep your notebook up to date to optimise your progress.

 Course requirements:

-1. Each undergraduate student will complete a year-end jury or degree required recital (in second term).
+1. Each undergraduate student will either complete a year-end jury or degree required recital (in second term).
 During first term we will work towards a successful jury or recital.

-4. Individual lesson attendance is required, unless excused for medical or academic concession reasons (the most recent University policy regarding academic concessions is outlined in link below).
+3. Individual lesson attendance is required, unless excused for medical or academic concession reasons (the most recent University policy regarding academic concessions is outlined in link below).

 Attendance policy